RaveJS/rave/docs/quick-start-bower.md

 cd myApp
 ```

-Initialize the app to use bower:
+Initialize the app to use Bower:

 ```bash
 bower init